mxagar/recommendations_ibm/README.md

 This repository contains a Recommender System which suggests new articles to the users of the IBM Watson Studio Platform.

+I took the starter code for this repository from a Udacity assignment project and modified it to the present form, which deviates significantly from the original form; see [`starter`](starter).

+:construction: On-going work.

+:warning: Even though the project is finished, I will finish the production code and this documentation `README.md` in the coming days.

+Contents:

-1. Exploratory Data Analysis
+- [x] Exploratory Data Analysis
-2. Rank-based recommendations
+- [x] Rank-based recommendations
-3. User-user-based recommendations
+- [x] User-user-based recommendations
-4. Content-based recommendations
+- [x] Content-based recommendations
-5. Matrix factorization
+- [x] Matrix factorization
+- [ ] Package with production code
+- [ ] Testing

 ## Table of Contents